The best payment gateways make it simple and easy to take and process credit and debit card payments online.

 For example, you’re able to identify buyer behavior and patterns, allowing you to tweak products and services appropriately.
 There’s also a built-in risk management tool that sifts through data to identify and fight cases of fraud.

-Processing fees vary by the method of payment, but the firm uses Interchange++ pricing, with an additional transaction fee which is $0.12 for most transactions.
+Processing fees vary by the method of payment, but the firm uses Interchange pricing, with an additional transaction fee.
 However, you will need a merchant bank account to take advantage of interchange pricing.

 The main aim of these solutions is to streamline the payments process, and Authorize.net (from Visa) does exactly that.
 Developed with firms of all sizes in mind and offering a choice of plans, the platform gives you the tools to sell items and take payments online, or in-person at a store.